KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 ### 3.2 The Embodied Resistance Term

 At layers L₅ through L₂, centropic motion proceeds against entropic dynamics that operate on structurally separate inverse layers (IL₅ through IL₂).
-The centropic and entropic arcs are architecturally distinct, intersecting only through cross-band dimensional operators and membrane dynamics.
+The centropic and entropic arcs are architecturally distinct, coupled only through cross-band dimensional operators and membrane dynamics.

 At L₁, this separation collapses.
 Centropic and entropic embodiment share the Corporeal Realm.
 This co-presence introduces a **resistance term** into every centropic operation at the metric terminus: